 A good start in life begins in the womb

-In 2015, 20.5 million newborns, an estimated 14.6 per cent of all babies born globally that year, suffered from low birthweight.
-These babies were more likely to die during their first month of life and those who survived face lifelong consequences including a higher risk of stunted growth,1 lower IQ,2 and adult-onset chronic conditions such as obesity and diabetes.3 To grow a healthy baby, mothers need good nutrition and rest, adequate antenatal care, and a clean environment.
-Together, these ingredients for a healthy pregnancy can help to prevent, identify and treat the conditions that cause low birthweight and thus foster achievement of the World Health Assembly (WHA) nutrition target to reduce low birthweight by 30 per cent between 2012 and 2025.
+In 2020, 19.8 million newborns, an estimated 14.7 per cent of all babies born globally that year, suffered from low birthweight.
+These babies were more likely to die during their first month of life and those who survived face lifelong consequences including a higher risk of stunted growth,[1], lower IQ [2] ,and adult-onset chronic conditions such as obesity and diabetes [3].
+To grow a healthy baby, mothers need good nutrition and rest, adequate antenatal care, and a clean environment.
+Together, these ingredients for a healthy pregnancy can help to prevent, identify and treat the conditions that cause low birthweight and thus foster achievement of the World Health Assembly (WHA) nutrition target to reduce low birthweight by 30 per cent between 2012 and 2030.

 References